-To develop applications with Expo, you need two tools.
-A command-line tool called Expo CLI to serve your project, and a mobile client app called Expo Go to open the project on Android and iOS platforms.
+To develop applications with Expo, you will want to start with two tools: the command-line tool called Expo CLI to serve your project, and a mobile client app called Expo Go to open the project on Android and iOS platforms.
 Additionally, you can use any web browser to run the project on the web.

 Expo CLI is a command-line tool that is the primary interface between a developer and other Expo tools.
 You are going to use it for different tasks in the development life cycle of your project such as serving the project in development, viewing logs, opening the app on an emulator or a physical device, and so on.